인기 검색 계정

 @eatingwell 최근 게시물

 Meet MyRecipes, the easiest way to save and organize your favorites from EatingWell! 🍽️ Plus, you get access to thousands of recipes from top recipe sites like AllRecipes, Food&Wine, Southern Living, and more.
 It’s free!
-Just tap the heart icon 💗 under the author’s name to get started. *Link in bio*
+Head to the link in our bio to get started. #myrecipes

 Head to the link in our bio for @theguthealthmd’s go-to breakfast.

-Cabbage Steaks with Creamy Mushroom Sauce are a delicious way to enjoy cabbage as a hearty vegetarian main.
+This veggie-packed twist on scampi makes zucchini and summer squash the star of the plate instead of shrimp.
+White wine provides needed acidity and balances well with the aromatic garlic and rich butter to create a luxurious sauce.
 To get the recipe, visit our profile and click the “likeshop” link, then click on the image that corresponds to this video.
 To save the recipe with MyRecipes, simply tap the heart icon. 🩷